IvanFernandezGracia/react-ticket-queue-socketio-backend/README.md

 # React Ticket Queue whit Socketio (Backend)
 Server create whit Socket.io is used for real-time communication with the Server-ticketApplication.
 It is a ticket application, like the ones you find in pharmacies or hospitals.
 A person on a device pulls out his ticket and waits to be called by a screen that shows the ticket queue, his turn to wait and where to go to be attended.
+Server Deploy Heroku.

 ## Home Page
 ![Captura de pantalla 2022-01-14 181052](https://user-images.githubusercontent.com/48660555/149585794-7dfcfc14-69f0-4888-b23e-b03c9e49783e.png)